 Because Pivot Door Company doors are crafted with only the finest materials, you can choose from a wide variety of stain or paint possibilities.
 Paint dealers have a broad selection of color chips on hand to demonstrate the look you can achieve when staining fine wood.

 If you choose paint instead of stain, you can apply either oil-base or latex resin-base paints over an oil-base primer.
 However, take care in following the finishing instructions provided here.
 Also, be sure to evaluate the conditions your door must endure, such as direct exposure to severe climates, before deciding on the specific finish to use.
-All doors must be finished shortly before or after installation.
+Products must be sealed and finished in accord with industry standards for finishing wood products at or before the time of installation.

 The first coat should be a stain-and-sealer, a combination of stain-and-sealer, which colors the door and seals the surface.
 It is available in a wide range of colors.
 The stain-and-sealer should have an alkyd-resin base.
 Under no circumstances should a lacquer-based toner or any other lacquer-based finish be used on exterior doors.